SPC-Facility-EMBL-Hamburg/eSPC_biophysics_platform/installation_guide.md

 git submodule update --init --recursive
 ```

-## If you want to try the tools but don't plan to edit the code
+## If you want to try the tools but don't plan to edit the code frequently

 1) Install docker (https://docs.docker.com/engine/install/)

 ```
 sudo bash updateDocker.bash